SIakovlev/CarND_Term1_P2/writeup_template.md

 * The first architecture I tried was LeNet that we used for MNIST dataset in the lab and the accuracy was about 89% on test dataset.
 There were a few problems I have noticed:
     * Overfitting, i.e. training accuracy was much higher than validation accuracy
     * Small network capacity, i.e. training accuracy does not achieve at least 99%.
-In other words this architecture does not allow to quickly learn all the details from given dataset.
+In other words this architecture does not allow quick learning of all the details from the given dataset.
 * To avoid overfitting I added two dropout layers (see architecture description above).
-To resolve the second problem a one convolution layer was added and output of each convolution layer was connected to the first fully connected layer.
+To resolve the second problem a convolution layer was added and the output of each convolution layer was connected to the first fully connected layer.
 The last architectural solution was borrowed from the [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Pierre Sermanet and Yann LeCun.
-The new architecture provides with a good training rate and allows to achieve a very high accuracy on the training set.
+The new architecture provides a good training rate and allows you to achieve a very high accuracy on the training set.
-* The number of epochs was increased to 100 so that training curve achieves plateau for both training and validation sets.
+* The number of epochs was increased to 150 so that training curve achieves plateau for both training and validation sets.
 * **What are some of the important design choices and why were they chosen?** In summary there are 3 important design choices:
     * One extra convolution layer - increases network capacity
     * Two dropout layers - reduce overfitting